albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 Flight Plan Route Description
 -----------------------------

-This dialog allows you to create a flight plan from a route description as generated or provided by various online services.
+This dialog allows you to create a flight plan from a route description string consisting of airport and navaid idents as generated or provided by various online services.

 The ``New Flight Plan from Route Description`` dialog opens with the